 The Business of Publishing: A Moderne DIY Book Tour

-This is the seventh post in our ongoing Business of Publishing series.
+This is the seventh post in our ongoing Business of Publishing series by Joe Biel, author of A People’s Guide to Publishing.
 This edition tackles one of our most popular questions: “What is the best way to organize a book tour on my own?”

 Many authors get stars in their eyes and don’t understand that with 4,000 new books being published each day, they will not sell thousands of books as a result of a tour, if ever.
 But when I ran into this article about “DIY book touring” on money blog The Billfold, I was given new pause.
 And some alarm.